panthomakos/sham/README.markdown

       end
     end

-To load your shams you can either include a configuration file directly, or define your shams inline in your test file.
+To load a shams you can either include the configuration file directly, or define the sham inline in a test file.
 Sham provides a helper function to load all files under the sham directory.
-To load all your shams in a Rails project you could add the following to your `test.rb` file.
+If you are using Rails you can load all your shams by adding the following to `config/environments/test.rb`.

     config.after_initialize do
       Sham::Config.activate!
     end

 If you aren't using Rails you can activate all of your shams by specifying a configuration path.
-This command will load all Ruby files under the `/my/project/path/sham` directory.
+The following command will load all Ruby files under the `/my/project/path/sham` directory.

     Sham::Config.activate!('/my/project/path')

-To load all your shams in cucumber, modify your `features/support/env.rb` file.
+To load all your shams in Cucumber, modify your `features/support/env.rb` file.

     require 'sham'
     Sham::Config.activate!

-You can now "sham" your models with their default options, or pass additional attributes you would like to overwrite or add during creation.
+You can now "sham" your models!
+When you sham a model it is created with the default options you specified in the config file.
+But you can also overwrite any number of them and add additional attributes on a case-by-case basis.

     User.sham!
     User.sham!(:name => "New Name")